maparham/maparham.github.io/index.md

 ## Industary Experience

-- I have coded in C[++][11], Java, Javascript and Python and typical web development and scripting languages.
+- I have coded in C[++][11], Java, Javascript, Python, and typical web development and scripting languages.
 - I worked at a German startup in Berlin, [Doc Cirrus](https://www.doc-cirrus.com) (2013--2015) as a backend developer (but more full stack).
 I was involved in the develpment of core backend modules on NodeJS for their distributed medical office system.
-- I had numerous programming jobs back in home country while I was studying, as a means of substinence (2002--2013).
+- I had numerous programming jobs back in home country while I was studying as a means of subsistence (2002--2013).